 Do you always seem to catch the latest cold that’s going around your office or your kid’s school?
 Would you rather experience winter wellness than sickness?
 I hear you!
 I used to catch colds every winter too.
 One year I even succumbed to the H1N1 virus.
 I was so sick my husband actually thought I might die!
 It’s no joke when cold and flu viruses start to spread.

 Luckily there are many things you can do to boost your immune system and create winter wellness.
 Your overall stress level, your hydration, the sleep you get (or don’t get), all play a big part in helping you embrace winter wellness.
-Immune boosting foods, spices, and herbal remedies can all help promote winter wellness too.
+Immune-balancing foods, spices, and herbal remedies can all help promote winter wellness too.

 What can you do to boost your winter wellness to stay healthy this season?
 In part 1 of this 2-part article we’ll cover four important immune boosters.